 Do you know what the policy limits are under your auto insurance policy?
 Many drivers opt for the lowest available limits in exchange for the lowest premiums without fully understanding how much protection these insurance limits actually afford them in the event of an auto accident.
 Before you decide on what policy limits are right for you it is essential that you contact a personal injury attorney to discuss the repercussions if you find yourself involved in a car accident from which either you or another driver suffer injuries or damages that exceeds the available coverage under your insurance policy.

-If you are looking for an experienced attorney in the Greenville area, Attorney David R. Price, Jr. comes highly recommended and can help you select an insurance plan that will provide adequate protection for you and your family in the event of an auto accident.
+If you are looking for an car accident attorney in the Greenville area, Attorney David R. Price, Jr. comes highly recommended and can help you select an insurance plan that will provide adequate protection for you and your family in the event of an auto accident.

 As a threshold matter, South Carolina law mandates that that all drivers maintain policy limits that meet or exceed a certain baseline requirement.
 Namely, the law requires the following minimum policy limits for liability and uninsured motorist policies: